 Iterable's default link tracking domain is

-example, something like
+brand.
+For example, something like

 example.com represents your root domain).